What is Monterey DART?

-We have formed the Monterey Bay DART non-profit organization to work towards this mission with 4 program focus areas:
+Monterey Bay DART works towards this mission with four program focus areas:

 - Connect.
-Convene stakeholders stakeholders and strengthen the DART community to coordinate action, advance projects, and establish productive cross-sector partnerships;
+Convene stakeholders and strengthen the DART community to coordinate action, advance projects, and establish productive cross-sector partnerships

 - Fund.
-Identify, pursue and secure public and private funding to support research & development, infrastructure improvement and venture creation/growth;
+Identify, pursue and secure public and private funding to support research and development, infrastructure improvement and venture creation/growth;

 - Educate.
 Host industry and educational forums.
 Contribute to regional workforce development efforts.
 Promote curriculum development and education; and

 - Advocate.
-Safe, appropriate market, facilities and airspace access.
+Advocate for safe and appropriate market, facilities and airspace access.

 Key building blocks for achieving the DART vision include: